mialkin/docs/tools/kubernetes/kubernetes.md

 ## Role

-A **role** is an object that sets permissions within a particular namespace; when you create a Role, you have to specify the namespace it belongs in.
+A **role** is an object that sets permissions within a particular namespace; when you create a role, you have to specify the namespace it belongs to.

 If you want to define a role cluster-wide, use a [cluster role](#cluster-role).